Cultivating Hope, Managing Despair: Responding Positively to the Challenge of Climate Change and the Environmental & Economic Crises We Face

 DATE: Thursday 27th October 2.00 – 4:30pm VENUE: Tailors Hall Christchurch, Dublin 8

 COST: €10, payable at the door Email email@example.com to book a place

 From climate change to biodiversity loss, from economic unsustainability to environmental destruction, humanity is facing a gathering series of future problems with catastrophic consequences.
 Yet almost nobody in mainstream politics or economics is realistically facing any of these facts and are instead pursuing a path of ‘business as usual’ which is rapidly increasing the intensity of future crises.

-In this workshop, we explore the psychological roots of our predicament and how we can motivate ourselves to respond more constructively.
-This reflective workshop is open to anyone worried about the environment/ predicament we are in and who is keen to develop a constructive personal response.It is particularly suitable for professionals working in the environmental sector or indeed any other concerned citizens.
+In this workshop, we explored the psychological roots of our predicament and how we can motivate ourselves to respond more constructively.
+This reflective workshop was open to anyone worried about the environment/ predicament we are in and who is keen to develop a constructive personal response.It was particularly suitable for professionals working in the environmental sector or indeed any other concerned citizens.

 John Sharry has 27 years experience as a social worker and psychotherapist and is the author of 13 books on positive psychology, parenting and mental health.
 He is also a trustee of Feasta, and writes on the psychological factors shaping humanity’s inability to face the planetary crises we are in, while exploring how to support constructive responses.

 John Gibbons is a specialist environmental writer and commentator.
 A background in journalism and in business, he wrote a weekly column in the Irish Times for over two years.
 In 2014, he helped establish An Taisce’s climate change committee.